To submit a session, please click here.

 ATE Connects Countdowns offer the opportunity to share information and count down your Top 10 (or less) best practices, technology trends, and/or lessons learned in advancing STEM technician education.
 Here is your chance to jump on a stage in the exhibit hall for these fun and fast-paced sessions.
 Each presenter is timed and has up to 10 minutes and 5 slides to share up to 10 trends, best practices, and/or lessons learned on topics that align with the conference tracks.
 Some examples could include (but are not limited to): Top 10 Ways to Use AI in the Classroom; Top 5 Strategies for Student Recruitment; Top 5 Lessons Learned for Partnering with Industry; Top 3 Emerging Technology Trends & How They Impact Your Students; Top 10 Lessons Learned with NSF Annual Reports, etc. A slide template will be provided, and presenters are required to upload their presentations prior to the conference.

-Note: ATE Connects Countdowns are a new conference session offering set in the exhibit hall and incorporated during the main ATE Connects sessions.
+Note: ATE Connects Countdowns are set in the exhibit hall and take place during the main ATE Connects sessions.
 All Projects and Centers are expected to participate in “ATE Connects,” which is a featured component of the conference agenda.
 Signing up to host a conversation hub in ATE Connects is a SEPARATE process from this Call for Sessions.
-For how to reserve a conversation hub in ATE Connects, click here.
+For how to reserve a conversation hub in ATE Connects, see the event website.

-An LCD projector and data package (AV cart with necessary power cords) will be provided.
+For all sessions, a LCD data projector and data package (AV cart with necessary power cords) will be provided.
 Internet access is available upon request for Learning Labs and Innovation Demos.
 Session presenters for all sessions, with the exception of “ATE Connects Countdowns,” must bring their own laptops.

 AACC provides information on its conference website to assist ATE Projects and Centers with identifying potential session collaborators and similar projects—such as searching through ATE Central or the NSF awards database.
 AACC reserves the right to identify similar session proposals and ask those submitting to work together on conducting a session, as well as to change the presentation type as needed to adhere to session guidelines.

-Session proposals must be submitted by the deadline of August 19, 2024.
+Session proposals must be submitted by the deadline of August 1, 2025, through the conference website.
 To submit a session, click here.

-AACC will notify all session submitters of the status of their proposals and those that have been accepted onto the conference program by September 9.
+AACC will notify all session submitters of the status of their proposals and those that have been accepted onto the conference program by early September.